 Certified Insurance Counselor (CIC) Program

-In 2017 we'll introduce a new Institute, Commercial Multiline, that will add an option for agents who want to learn more about specialized business coverages.
 The CIC program is nationally recognized and highly respected in the insurance business.
 Institutes challenge you to take your knowledge to a higher level.

 In a competitive marketplace, you need to deliver value through exceptional product knowledge and trusted advice.
 Earning your CIC sets you apart as someone who can maximize coverage in innovative ways for customers.
 For you, that can translate to additional career opportunities and greater earning potential.